What is a HIPAA Business Associate Agreement?

 • Liability: Address the liability of the BA for any HIPAA violations.

 • Indemnification Clause: Address how your organization will be made whole if an action causes a data breach.
-While not explicitly required under HIPAA, this is a best business practice and will help facilitate quicker resolution if an issue arises.
+While not explicitly required under HIPAA, this is a best business practice and will help facilitate a quicker resolution if any issues were to arise.

 • Governing Law: Specify the governing law that will apply to the agreement.